Xinyu-Li-123/xinyu-li-123.github.io/content/posts/misc/2025-02-28_bash-cheatsheet/index.md

 ---
 date: '2025-02-28T20:20:02-05:00'
 draft: false
-title: 'Bash Cheatsheet'
+title: 'Linux User Cheatsheet'
 ---

-For details, see the [bash reference manual](https://www.gnu.org/software/bash/manual/html_node/index.html)
+This is a cheatsheet for people who use Linux, specifically Ubuntu + Gnome, for their day-to-day OS: you write code, play games, or even draw on a Linux computer.
+This means, besides terminal stuff, we will also focus on better desktop usage.

 ## Commonly Used Unix Utils

 ### File Compression / Decompression